rpritr/network-community-detection-benchmark/README.md

 # 🕸️ Community Detection in Graphs

 A Python project for analyzing network structures and detecting communities using various algorithms such as **Louvain**, **Leiden**, **Infomap**, and others.
-The project supports both **directed and undirected graphs**, and computes statistical properties, performs community detection, and outputs results for comparative evaluation.
+The project supports both **directed and undirected graphs**, computes network statistics, detects communities, and exports comparative evaluation results.

 ---